 Our Favorite Family Activities in Bermuda

-Bermuda is a terrifically easy to place to relax with kids (yes, I said the elusive “R” word). scenic beaches, pretty gardens, great seafood and gentle weather help.
+Bermuda is a terrifically easy to place to vacation with kids.
+Scenic beaches, pretty gardens, great seafood and gentle weather help.
 The island is pricey, especially dining and hotels, so we arrived via cruise ship both times we visited.
 By spending our shore time exploring the beaches and using easy public transit we managed to keep our costs reasonable.

 Beaches and Caves

-The caves are surprisingly big and pretty fantastic.
-Even 5-year-old Tiny Traveler was impressed with all the rock forms, shadows and crystal clear pools that fill the caverns.
+The caves are surprisingly big, pretty fantastic and not at all scary for kids.
+5YO Tiny Traveler was impressed with all the rock forms, shadows and crystal clear pools that fill the caverns.
 Each cave is cool in different ways and you can’t go wrong with either one, but in retrospect we didn’t feel it’s necessary to visit both, especially given the $30 admission fee.

-Tobacco Bay is my second favorite Bermuda Beach, surrounded by huge boulders that block the waves.
+Tobacco Bay is ideal with kids and my second favorite Bermuda Beach, surrounded by huge boulders that block the waves.
 You can snorkel around the rocks and see quite a few fish.
-If the tide is out, you can walk from 1 side of the bay to the other looking for minnows, which kept TT engaged at 2 ½ and again at 5.
+If the tide is out, you can walk from 1 side of the bay to the other looking for minnows, which kept Tiny Traveler engaged at 2 ½ and again at 5.
 A small snack bar rents snorkel gear and has okay (not great) bathrooms and changing rooms.

 Note: Most people visit the caves in the morning and then head to Tobacco Bay in the afternoon to cool off.
 We decided to do the reverse, which was definitely hotter traveling, but we missed the crowds in both spots.

 My favorite Bermuda beach is Warwick Long Bay (top).
 The surf is rough.
 Teens will like it; little kids won’t.
 But the sand is soft and pink and it’s far less crowded than nearby Horseshoe Bay.